fleetdm/fleet/README.md

 #### The CLI

-If you're interested in learning about the new `fleetctl` CLI and flexible osquery deployment file format, see the [CLI Documentation](./docs/cli/README.md).
+If you're interested in learning about the (under development) `fleetctl` CLI and flexible osquery deployment file format, see the [CLI Documentation](./docs/cli/README.md).

 #### Deploying Osquery and Fleet